 Shipping from the UK to New Zealand

-Are you moving from the UK to New Zealand?
+Are you moving to New Zealand from the UK?
 John Mason’s international removals service includes full export packing, loading, shipping, customs clearance, delivery and unpacking.
 We can also arrange storage in New Zealand and pet relocation to ensure your animals arrive in New Zealand safely and securely.

 We carry out international removals to New Zealand for thousands of families every year but each move is treated on an individual basis by our highly experienced International Move Managers.